-A resounding 80.3% of Staten Islanders living with a chronic illness experience a Social Determinant of Health (SDOH).
-The Robert Wood Johnson Foundation Commission to Build a Healthier America states that “where we live, learn, work and play can have a greater impact on how long and how well we live than medical care.”
-Building on that and motivated by their mission to transform the health of Staten Islanders, Staten Island PPS developed a Social Determinant of Health App which surveys community members on their social needs, prioritizes what matters to them and immediately connects clients to local resources.
+A social determinant of health, or SDOH, is a factor that affects an individual’s health, but is often out of their control.
+These factors can be economic or social.
+They include education, housing, transportation, safety and access to food.
+A resounding 80.3% of Staten Islanders living with a chronic illness experience a Social Determinant of Health.
+According to The Robert Wood Johnson Foundation Commission to Build a Healthier America, where we live, learn, work and play can have a greater impact on how long and how well we live than medical care.
+The app was built off that and motivated by SI PPS’s mission to transform the health of Staten Islanders.

-Patients can expect to have both their medical and social needs addressed seamlessly at a variety of touch-points on the island.
-Once a need is identified, our partners will work on linkages and follow each case to ensure all needs are met.
-The data collected from this survey will be utilized to analyze the prevalent social determinant of health factors in various zip codes in Staten Island and in collaboration with NYSDOH implement population health improvement strategies.
+With this app, patients can expect to have both their medical and social needs addressed seamlessly at a variety of touchpoints on the island.
+Staten Islanders will be screened at places like the library, the food pantry, where they go for ESL classes or where they see their doctor.
+Once a need is identified, SI PPS partners will work on linkages and follow each case to ensure all needs are met.
+The data collected from this survey will be utilized to analyze the prevalent social determinant of health factors in various zip codes in Staten Island and, in collaboration with NYSDOH, implement population health improvement strategies.

 An important benefit of the app is to allow for a population level summary of the survey responses of community members, including families.
 “This census like assessment has never been conducted at this level of detail for factors that are so highly correlated with health outcomes,” according to Joseph Conte, PhD.
 Executive Director at SI PPS.
 “It allows for the identification of where programs and resources can be targeted to achieve the highest ROI.
 What is important is immediately connecting individuals to resources and not leaving a recognized gap in a SDOH.”